 Having a strong and cohesive brand is necessary to forge a positive initial reaction from your viewer.
 Moreover, all the human brain takes is a tenth of a second to form its first impression, so you have little room for error.
 Your logo is a part of your overall branding strategy, but it’s extra important because of how many eyes are on it.
 Logos use aspects of your branding like font and color scheme to establish a strong connection to your organization as soon as your viewer takes in your logo.

 Think of your branding as your outward composure, and all of your viewers are strangers meeting you for the first time.
 In many instances, your logo functions as a greeting, the first hint of your brand your viewer gets.

 Nonprofit graphic design is the combination of text and pictures to convey information or branding.
 According to Top Nonprofits, “images are powerful because they can communicate what words cannot.
 They can not only fortify your brand identity, but they can also communicate to your audience in a meaningful way.”
 You can use graphic design to transcend language barriers and catalyze audience growth.

 You’ll need to use graphic design concepts to develop your logo.
 If you aren’t a design professional, don’t worry, you aren’t alone.
 The tools in this article will help you build a logo, no matter your previous experience with graphics.

 What’s the purpose of your nonprofit logo?

 What would the American Red Cross be without its eponymous emblem or the World Wildlife Fund without that cute panda?
 Logos are bite-sized symbols of your organization meant to leave your footprint across both the internet and your physical community.
-They can be used to bring your unique presence to many materials, such as:

 - Social media profiles